 5. Hywel Sloam - Arsenal FC

-Arsenal FC IT Director Hywel Sloman that seeks input from across the organisation to understand their needs and how he can support them through his digital strategy.
+Arsenal FC IT Director Hywel Sloman seeks input from across the organisation to understand their needs and how he can support them through his digital strategy.

 "I spend a significant amount of my working week in